Another glass: alcohol at company parties

 Avoid putting your foot in it!
 My 5 tips for a relaxed company party

-Remember that there will be a working day after the party and that a lasting good working atmosphere and collegiality are important values that you don't want to jeopardize.
+2. remember that there will be a working day after the party and that a lasting good working atmosphere and collegiality are important values that you do not want to jeopardize.

-When you drink a glass of wine, order a bottle of water to go with it.
+3. if you drink a glass of wine, then order a bottle of water at the same time.
 Drink the water to quench your thirst and drink the wine to socialize and enjoy the taste.
-Then you'll always have something to toast with and make sure you stay hydrated at the same time.
+Then you will always have something to toast with and at the same time ensure that you are sufficiently hydrated.

-Remember that a company party seems to have a lot of private aspects due to the social gathering, but it is not a private party.
+5. remember that a company party seems to have a lot of private aspects due to the social gathering, but that it is not a private party.
 You are there for business reasons.
-So you are not "celebrating", you are having a work-free and hopefully enjoyable attendance time.
+So you are not "celebrating", but you have a work-free and hopefully enjoyable attendance time.

 Matthias Könning is a systemic supervisor and family therapist (DGSF), trained conflict resolution helper and life coaching consultant at pme Familienservice.